NCI-GDC/gdc-docs/docs/API/Users_Guide/Data_Analysis.md

 ### Gene Expression Values Endpoint

 The purpose of this endpoint is to retrieve the gene expression values for the given cases and genes.
 The response is a TSV containing the expression values for genes to cases.
+The `tsv_units` of gene expression data must be defined by exactly one of the following:
+* `uqfpkm` - FPKM-UQ values.
+More information on calculations can be found [here](/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline/#calculations).
+* `median_centered_log2_uqfpkm` - Median-centered log2(FPKM-UQ+1) values.

+The `median_centered_log2_uqfpkm` is calculated through the following steps:
+1. Calculate the Median: Determine the median of all provided log2(uqfpkm + 1) values.
+1. Compute Median-Centered Values: Subtract the median from each log2(uqfpkm + 1) value.
+1. Generate the Result Sequence: Create a new sequence with the median-centered values, preserving the original order.

-__Example 1__: A user wants to get expression values using case ids and gene ids.
+__Example 1__: A user wants to get expression values using case IDs and gene IDs.

 ```Filter
 {